ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 //#define ESP32S3_DEV         // ESP32-S3
 #define NanoESP32             // Arduino Nano ESP32
 ```
-Difference between board are the coding for the LEDs on the board.
+Differences between the code for the several boards are for the LEDs on the board.
 These LEDs are not essential and the coding can be  deleted from the code making the software suitable for many boards.
-These codings can be found in the following two subroutines.
+These two subroutines control the LEDs.
 ```
 void UpdateStatusLEDs(int Toggle)
 void SetStatusLED(int WW, int CW, int Re, int Gr, int Bl)
 ```
-The final version will also be suited for the Arduino nano ESP32.
+Version V010 and higher will be suited for the Arduino nano ESP32.
 A board that will probably be avaiable for many years after this year 2024 and my choice to develop further with.

 I made some cables to connect the ESP32-super mini and the ESP32-S3 Zero to the Word clock PCB.
-Because the ESP32-Super mini is especially difficult to solder without destroying them I bought the ESP32-S3 Zero with pins welded to it.
-When you solder the first 5 pins to 5V, GND, 3V3, GPIO4 and GPIO3 from the bottom there are no tiny parts you can destroy while welding.<br>
+The ESP32-Super mini is difficult to solder pins to it without destroying the unit.
+The tiny electronic parts near the pin connections melt.<br>
+When you solder the first 5 pins on the ESP32-C3 super mini to 5V, GND, 3V3, GPIO4 and GPIO3 from the bottom there are no tiny parts you can destroy while welding.<br>

-I was most happy with a M-F connector Dupont cable and five 90 degree pins soldered to the board
+After several prototypes I was most happy with a M-F Dupont cable and five 90 degree pins soldered to the board.

+The ESP32-S3 Zero from Waveshare with pins welded to it is a good alternative.<br>
+The ESP32-C3-12F is a robust board I have lying around and has probably a stronger WIFI and BLE.

 ![image](https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock/assets/12166816/0785be7a-b2b1-4e4f-80d8-a79bf15664c5)
 Several connector options between the Word clock board and the ESP32-C3 and -S3 mini boards

 # How to use
 - Select the board you use in the source code.
-(Remove the // before the board that is used)
+(Remove the // before the board that is used and select only ONE board).
-- Modify the GPIO pins in the setup() as needed, where the RX and TX pins connect to the word clock.
+- The RX and TX pins that are connected to the Word clock and defined here.
 ```
                          #ifdef ESP32C3_SUPERMINI
 #define LEDPIN 8